konflux-ci/tekton-integration-catalog/README.md

 We welcome contributions!
 If you'd like to **add a new task**, **improve existing ones**, or **enhance documentation**, check out our [Contributing Guide](./CONTRIBUTING.md).

-## 🤖 For AI Agents
+## Usage and Integration

-This catalog is designed for both human and AI consumption.
-AI agents can use the following guidance to reason about and compose Tekton resources:
+This catalog is designed for both human and automated consumption.
+Use the following guidance to reason about and compose Tekton resources:

 - **Resource Discovery:** Each task, stepaction, and pipeline is documented with a README and versioned YAML.
 Look for parameter and result tables, usage examples, and versioning information.
 - **Selection Criteria:** Use the resource's description, parameters, and results to determine suitability for a given integration or pipeline step.
 Prefer the latest compatible version unless otherwise specified.
 - **Invocation:** Follow the YAML usage examples for correct parameterization.
 All parameters and results are explicitly documented in each resource's README.
 - **Metadata:** Where available, use YAML annotations and labels for additional context (e.g., tags, version, compatibility, intent).
 Future updates will include more structured metadata for easier machine parsing.
 - **Contribution:** When adding new resources, ensure documentation is clear, tables are complete, and usage examples are provided.
-AI agents rely on this structure for automated reasoning and action.
+This structure supports both human understanding and automated reasoning.

 For advanced automation, monitor this repo for upcoming structured metadata files and a machine-readable catalog index.